 HUC-JIR played a significant role in Roberta's career.
 Aside from the training she received as a student, which she describes as being of the highest quality, she shared her gratitude at the support she’s experienced from faculty and the alumni network following graduation.
 Because of this, Roberta has found it important to give back to the College-Institute.
 “It is important for alumni to support HUC-JIR not only because it is an indicator of what the College-Institute has meant to us, but also because HUC-JIR is important to the success and survival of the Jewish community and Reform Movement.”

 In addition to regularly supporting this institution where she feels her donation has a significant impact, she has generously given of her time as an alumni leader.
-In this capacity, Roberta worked to create the Council of Alumni Associations and served as its Chair.
-“The creation of the Council of Alumni Associations reflected the idea that there may be different schools but all of the schools can learn from one another – this opportunity is so vital.
+In this capacity, Roberta worked to create the Alumni Leadership Council and served as its Chair.
+“The creation of the Alumni Leadership Council reflected the idea that there may be different schools but all of the schools can learn from one another – this opportunity is so vital.
 The Council represents the statement of: many schools, one College-Institute.”